WenjiaWang0312/Zolly/README.md

 # Zolly: Zoom Focal Length Correctly for Perspective-Distorted Human Mesh Reconstruction

-The code will be released soon
+The code and datasets will be released soon.